RoussKS/financial-year/README.md

 ### Introduction / Background / Purpose
 In my first working environment as a software/web developer in UK, I stumbled upon the need to do different calculations for financial year needs.
 The business also happened to have a non-standard calendar financial year (types explained below).
-Hence, everytime we needed to get any sort of report (transactions, conversion rate, sales etc) we used a predefined list provided by our business analyst.
+Hence, each time we needed to get any sort of report (transactions, conversion rate, sales etc) we used a predefined list provided by our business analyst.

 This library aims to solve this business problem in a consistent manner.